 Ofsted says that inspectors need to be mindful of individual circumstances.
 Inspectors should also ask a curriculum or subject lead about the support that senior leadership is providing to enable them to fulfil their role.

-Teachers must be given appropriate time to undertake curriculum and subject leadership responsibilities.
+We stress the importance of ensuring that teachers are given appropriate time to undertake curriculum and subject leadership responsibilities.
 Teachers taking on additional responsibilities for the curriculum must receive a Teaching and Learning Responsibility (TLR) payment or be on the leadership pay range.
-See the NASUWT’s advice on the payment of Teaching and Learning Responsibilities.
+See NASUWT’s advice on the payment of Teaching and Learning Responsibilities.

 I have been asked to meet with the inspector.
 Can I take somebody with me to the meeting?